freedomtan/SimpleInceptionV3-ObjC/README.md

 # SimpleInceptionV3-ObjC
-A simple image classification test using Core ML and Inception V3 model in Objective C
+A simple image classification test using Core ML and Inception V3 model in Objective-C

 Note that the model is not included.
 Plese get it from [Apple](https://docs-assets.developer.apple.com/coreml/models/Inceptionv3.mlmodel) and add it to the project.